 Communities on Abaco and Grand Bahama Island are preparing for the risk of additional flooding and storm damage as a tropical system impacts the Bahamas later this week.
 The storm, which could develop into Tropical Storm Humberto, will likely bring an additional one to three inches of rain to communities already facing enormous recovery from Hurricane Dorian.
 Project HOPE is monitoring the storm and is ready to assist as needed.

 September 9, 2019: Project HOPE Continues to Support Emergency Response in Marsh Harbour and Nassau

-Project HOPE today delivered essential supplies like insulin needles and phenobarbital to Marsh Harbour Community Clinic on Abaco Island.
-Though most people have evacuated Abaco for shelter in Nassau, many remain behind to receive medical treatment; immediate needs include water, food, medicines and hygiene and sanitation supplies.
+Project HOPE continues to support the hardest-hit communities in the Bahamas, including the delivery of essential medical supplies like insulin needles and phenobarbital to Marsh Harbour Community Clinic on Abaco Island.
+Though most people have evacuated Abaco for shelter in Nassau, many remain behind to receive medical treatment, and immediate needs include water, food, medicines and hygiene and sanitation supplies.

 As evacuees arrive in Nassau, our team is focused on working with shelters to help assess their health needs while continuing our support for those in Abaco.

 “At some point, people are going to want to go back home — maybe not all of them, but certainly some will,” says Tom Cotter, Project HOPE’s director of emergency response.
 “We have to have systems in place to support them through reconstruction.
 It’s difficult to look past the next day or two, but we really need to start taking a multi-week approach to this, which we will.
 Project HOPE is not only meeting immediate needs, but we’re looking to restore the health care infrastructure in the affected areas.”

 September 8, 2019: First Distribution of Medical Supplies Delivered to Marsh Harbour Community Clinic on Abaco